The UvA is monitoring the situation surrounding the coronavirus closely and will post the latest updates here as needed. Last update: 6 May.

 Unfortunately, as long as the corona measures are in place, graduation ceremonies and diploma ceremonies will be postponed until further notice.
 In exceptional cases, a diploma can be sent by registered mail on request.

-We are following the travel advice of the Ministry of Foreign Affairs.
+travel advice of the Ministry of Foreign Affairs.

 The travel advice for international students is - where possible and when it can be done safely - to return to their home country.
 The UvA advises international students not to deregister prematurely if they intend to continue the studies.
 The UvA will make every effort to offer alternative (online) forms of education to all students.
 If necessary, this will also apply in the long term with regard to alternative forms of assessment.
 In short, we will do everything we can to prevent study delays for all students wherever possible.
 International students who still want to deregister from the UvA can submit a request for deregistration via Studielink.
 You will be refunded tuition fees from the moment of your deregistration in Studielink to the end of the current academic year.